Introduction to the Landlord-Tenant Division

 (does not apply to Land Contract Forfeiture cases)

-1. Three copies of the Notice to Quit (DC100c) or Demand for Possession (DC100a)**
+1. File the Court copy of the Notice to Quit (DC100c) or Demand for Possession (DC100a)**

 6. Arrange to have summons and complaint served and proof of service filed with the Court prior to the hearing date (Please note per MCR 2.103 - Process in civil actions may be served by any legally competent adult who is not a party or an officer of a corporate party.)